V01DFox/VFIO-Config/README.md

 * evdev setup for the mouse and keyboard input
 * PulseAudio ac97 for audio passed back to the host
 * Avoiding Nvidia Error 43 on the drivers

+Drawbacks
+* Refresh rate can only reach 120hz, not 144hz.